backplane/conex/blampy/README.md

 I use and publish images for all these tools separately, but this container bundles them together with a small wrapper script.

-The image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/blampy).
+The source code for this image is hosted on GitHub in the [backplane/conex repo](https://github.com/backplane/conex/tree/main/blampy).

 ## Usage